htacg/tidy-html5/localize/README.md

 `CC` represents the region code of the translation.

 Tidy does not use MO files that `gettext` tools generate from PO files.

+Please note that these PO and POT files are provided for translator convenience only.
+Tidy's [header files](#h-files) constitute the true, controlled source code for Tidy.

 ### H files